-President of India is a part of the Union Executive along with the Vice-President, Prime Minister, Council of Ministers, and Attorney-General of India.
+The President of India is a part of the Union Executive along with the Vice-President, Prime Minister, Council of Ministers, and Attorney-General of India.

-The President’s basic and fundamental duty or obligation is to preserve, protect, and defend the Constitution and law of India.
+The President’s fundamental duty or obligation is to preserve, protect, and defend the Constitution and law of India.
 Various powers and functions that are provided to the President by the Constitution of India are discussed below.